grtcdr/paspio/README.md

-# paspio — pasvorta entropio
+# paspio

-A (naive) password entropy calculator.
+__paspio__, short for _pasvorta entropio_, is a password entropy calculator/library.

-Refrain from using this as a sole measure of password strength, it **should** be used in conjuction with other tools.
+Refrain from using this as a sole measure of password strength, it **should** be used in conjuction with other security tools, e.g. `cracklib-check`.

 ## Usage

-paspio can act as both a _library_ and a _command-line program_.

-If you're intending on using the program, run the following in your terminal:
+If you're intending on using __paspio__ as a program, run the following in your terminal:

 ```bash
 # Pass one or more passwords to paspio to get their entropy
 paspio "liuLe9ohjub8hu2ie"
 ```

-If you're using it in your own program, add the following to your project's Cargo.toml and have a look at the [documentation](https://docs.rs/paspio/latest/paspio/) while you're at it.
+If you're wishing to use it in your own project(s), i.e. as a library, add the following to your project's `Cargo.toml` and have a look at the [documentation](https://docs.rs/paspio/latest/paspio/) while you're at it.

 ```
 paspio = "0.2"